+The Indian auto component industry accounts for USD 57 billion, with exports of USD 15.16 billion in 2018-19.
 The domestic auto ancillary industry is highly fragmented in nature and caters to a wide variety of needs of the automobile sector.
-The organized sector contributes around 75-80% of the domestic sales and contributes to precision components while the rest comes from the unorganized sector which generally caters to low value added products.
-The industry caters to demand from Original equipment manufacturer (OEM, around 55% of revenue) segment, export (around 25% of revenue) and the replacement market (around 20% of revenue).
-Therefore, about 75% of the auto ancillary sales are to the domestic market while the rest is exports.
+The organized sector contributes around 75%-80% of the domestic sales catering to mostly original equipment manufacturers (OEMs), while the rest comes from the unorganized sector comprising low value-added products and catering to the replacement demand.
+The industry's sales to OEM segment contributed to 56.4% of its total turnover, while exports and replacement market contributed to 26.7% and 16.9%, respectively.